numpy.bitwise_invert#

 Computes the bit-wise NOT of the underlying binary representation of the integers in the input arrays.
 This ufunc implements the C/Python operator ~.

-For signed integer inputs, the two’s complement is returned.
-In a two’s-complement system negative numbers are represented by the two’s complement of the absolute value.
+For signed integer inputs, the bit-wise NOT of the absolute value is returned.
+In a two’s-complement system, this operation effectively flips all the bits, resulting in a representation that corresponds to the negative of the input plus one.
 This is the most common method of representing signed integers on computers [1].
 A N-bit two’s-complement system can represent every integer in the range \(-2^{N-1}\) to \(+2^{N-1}-1\).

 Parameters: